passagemath/passagemath/pkgs/sagemath-flint/README.rst

 About this pip-installable distribution package
 -----------------------------------------------

-This pip-installable source distribution ``sagemath-flint`` provides Cython interfaces to the ``MPFI`` and ``FLINT`` libraries.
+This pip-installable source distribution ``passagemath-flint`` provides Cython interfaces to the ``MPFI`` and ``FLINT`` libraries.

 It also ships the implementation of number fields.